-2017 2016
+2018 2017

 \$ \$

-Investment in joint venture 749,665 404,820
+Investment in joint venture 1,203,856 749,655

-On September 28, 2015, the Company finalized its 30% investment in a new cereal breeding and development partnership, Limagrain Cereals Research Canada, located in Saskatoon, SK.
+The Company has an investment in a cereal breeding and development partnership, Limagrain Cereals Research Canada, located in Saskatoon, SK.
 The partnership is intended to bring significant added value to western Canadian agriculture by developing new varieties of cereals, with a specific focus on wheat, using the most advanced technologies currently available.
 Investments in this company, which represent significant influence, are accounted for using the equity method.